 Without it, you will have to rely on the state LLC law on how to govern how your business operates.
 In addition, some of the banks in Nevada may also ask LLCs to submit an operating agreement to open a business bank account.

 All LLCs in Nevada should obtain an Employer Identification Number or EIN with the Internal Revenue Service for tax purposes.
 You can do this online, and there’s no filing fee to acquire an EIN.

-All Nevada LLCs and even foreign LLCs must file an annual report with the list of the LLCs directors, officers and the registered agent.
-Please make sure that you don’t file your reports late as there is a fine for this.
+All Nevada LLCs must file a report every year with the list of the LLC’s directors, officers, and the registered agent.
+Please make sure that you don’t file your reports late, as you may have to pay a fine.
 The filing fee for the annual report is $150.

 Download a Nevada LLC operating agreement template below and select from PDF or Word formats: